Get Bricks

 Below you can see an Advanced Custom Fields gallery (named “Gallery”) rendered inside the Bricks image gallery element:

-Since Bricks 1.3.5, all the dynamic data tags are available in all the elements that support dynamic data.
+All dynamic data tags are available in all elements that support dynamic data.
 This means that you may insert a gallery field (like an ACF gallery field type) inside a text element and it will be rendered as a set of img tags (using the filter :image), like so:

 Custom Fields Integrations